qiyanjun/books2read/_posts/2019-01-06-Productivity.md

 	- shrinking or eliminating the unimportant (dedicate / chunking / eliminate);
 	- control the time of work: a steep decline in workers’ productivity after crossing the 55 hour per week mark.
 + Brain dumping:
-	- right down all the thoughts that you have at that moment and reference later
+	- write down all the thoughts that you have at that moment and reference later
 + Exercising your attention muscle
 	- meditation
 	- diffused mode of attention
 	- cell phone type of surfing needs focused mode-attention
 + Avoid distractions:
-	- each distration needs 25mins to come back
+	- each distraction needs 25mins to come back
 	- turn off all notifications
 	- the 20 second rule to distract yourself from the inevitable distractions;